Secret Places of the Heart

 Here’s where it gets interesting, and I take you into my heart and what I truly believe my Heavenly Father was showing me.
 It was a sudden realization that this man physically looked like my husband’s twin - every feature!
 But there was a stark difference that emanated from him.
 The difference was the smile, the kind words, the loving way he played with and carried his grandchild, the attention to others that he seemed to be paying.
 I inhaled deeply as I breathed a prayer, “OK.
 Lord, what are you wanting me to see here?”

 I continued to think about the strange interactions and my confused mind for the next 24 hours - and it was during my prayer time the following morning that I began to realize what I believe the Lord was impressing on my heart.
-‘THIS is what you imagined your husband would be - the inward strength, genuine smile and kindness, the love for his family, the attention to their needs and their comings and goings - this is what you thought you saw in him, the potential that you longed for him to live out.’
+‘THIS is what you imagined your husband would be - the inward strength, genuine smile and kindness, the love for his family, the attention to their needs and their comings and goings - this is what you thought you saw in him early in your relationship, the potential that you longed for him to live out.’
 YES - that’s exactly what I prayed for him to be like for our entire marriage.
 But why was my attention drawn to this man who resembled him physically during those hours at the gym?

 BECAUSE YOU HAVE GIVEN UP!
 YOU HAVE STOPPED PRAYING FOR HIM EVERY SINGLE DAY!
 YOU HAVE ACCEPTED THE IDEA THAT HE IS SO SET IN HIS WAYS AND CLOSED OFF THAT GOD CANNOT CHANGE HIM!
 That’s when I began to cry and ask for forgiveness and beg God once again to soften the heart of my husband, to draw him to Himself, for him to allow God to do a mighty work in him.
+For him to know the joy and peace that comes with loving God and loving the family that God gave him.